foroozandehgroup/NMR-EsPy/docs/gui/topspin_install.rst

    $ <pyexe> -c "import nmrespy; print(nmrespy.TOPSPINPATH)"
    /home/simon/.local/lib/python3.9/site-packages/nmrespy/app/_topspin.py

 Now you simply need to copy this file to your TopSpin installation.
-It is recommended you rename the copied file as ``nmrespy.py``:
+You should rename the copied file as ``nmrespy.py``:

 * UNIX:

+  You may need ``sudo`` depending on where your TopSpin directory is.

   .. code:: none

      $ cp /home/simon/.local/lib/python3.9/site-packages/nmrespy/app/_topspin.py \
      > /path/to/.../topspinx.y.z/exp/stan/nmr/py/user/nmrespy.py

-You may need ``sudo`` depending on where your TopSpin directory is.

 * Windows: